 After several years of development, SRCE 2.0 is finally ready for release as a beta version.
 Although our beta test team has been testing this extensively version for the last few months, we are releasing this as a beta version and users should be aware that there may still be issues with this version.

-This new version of SRCE includes new features, updated equipment fleets and numerous enhancements.
+SRCE 2.0 includes new features, updated equipment fleets and numerous enhancements.
 The key new features include:

-- Detailed scheduling at the activity level - User defined general chart of accounts (facility/activity type) - Automatic filtering by cost estimate type Life-of-Mine (LOM), Asset Retirement Obligation (ARO) and Financial Assurance (FA). - Filtering by facility/activity type and three user-defined filter categories - Greater control over productivity calculations - User overrides for haul cycle times - Addition of a second cover layer in all major worksheets and the ability to crush, screen and/or compact all cover layers - A worksheet to calculate the total number of hours by year for most equipment used in a model - A mobilization/demobilization worksheet - The ability to schedule multiple water/soil/rock/vegetation/air sampling categories - A number of graphs suitable for presentations - User selected currency symbols (not currency conversions) - Changeable User Worksheet names - Multi-line delete function - Easy to use form-based Table of Contents - Ability to hide unused worksheets - A form-based multi-sheet print utility - User overrides for fuel use - Updated equipment specifications and productivity curves based on the 2017 Caterpillar Performance Handbook (CPH) (ed.
-47) - Improved performance of most worksheets and macro functions
+- Detailed scheduling at the activity level - User defined general chart of accounts (facility/activity type) - Automatic filtering by cost estimate type Life-of-Mine (LOM), Asset Retirement Obligation (ARO) and Financial Assurance (FA). - Filtering by facility/activity type and three user-defined filter categories - Greater control over productivity calculations - User overrides for haul cycle times - Addition of a second cover layer in all major modules and the ability to crush, screen and/or compact all cover layers - A module to calculate the total number of hours by year for most equipment used in a model - A mobilization/demobilization module - The ability to schedule multiple water/soil/rock/ vegetation/air sampling categories - A number of graphs suitable for presentations - User selected currency symbols (not currency conversions) - Changeable User Sheet names - Multi-line delete function - Easy to use form-based Table of Contents - Ability to hide unused sheets - A form-based multi-sheet print utility - User overrides for fuel use - Updated equipment specifications and productivity curves based on the 2017 Caterpillar Performance Handbook (CPH) (ed.
+47) - Improved performance of most modules and macro functions

 This version only works in Excel 2013 or later and will not import models from previous versions.
-However, based on our experience during testing with some very large models, a manual import effort from Version 1.4 typically does not take more than an hour.
+However, based on our experience during testing with some very large models,